sankalp918/AI-Debate_Generator/QUICK_START.md

 **Important**: The notebook includes enhanced expression settings for more natural animations!

+After SadTalker renders each clip, the Colab workflow now upscales it with the FAL model and then applies Wav2Lip for final mouth refinement, so keep the runtime alive until both post-process steps finish.
 ### Step 5: Generate Your First Debate!
 1. Open `http://localhost:8000` in your browser
 2. Enter a debate topic (e.g., "AI will improve healthcare")